 People who fall outside the normal spectrum of frequency have either diarrhea — when bowel movements occur more frequently than normal and are often watery — or constipation.
-Constipation, Brand notes, does not necessarily mean that a person has an urge to go and can't (a common misconception) but that he or she doesn’t go frequently enough.
+Constipation, Vega notes, does not necessarily mean that a person has an urge to go and can't (a common misconception) but that he or she doesn’t go frequently enough.

 People who experience constipation or diarrhea for more than a week should visit the doctor; both problems can signal a variety of conditions including irritable bowel syndrome, inflammatory bowel disease, thyroid problems or even cancer.

-"The optimal consistency is like a banana," Brand says.
+"The optimal consistency is like a banana," Vega says.
 "Soft, round, smooth and tapered, with very few crevices."
 This form protects the area around the anus from problems such as anal fissures or hemorrhoids.

 Stools that become pencil-thin for several weeks can suggest obstruction from cancer or another condition, but most deviations from the ideal shouldn't necessarily cause concern: The color, consistency and shape of your stools can change due to normal fluctuations in diet.
 Not consuming enough fiber or fluids, for example, can make your stool harder — as a result of which you might want to drink more water and increase your fiber intake but not necessarily visit the doctor.

-"A change in the consistency of your stool only becomes worrisome if combined with other symptoms such as pain," Brand says.
-"And color usually isn’t important unless it comes from blood."
+"A change in the consistency of your stool only becomes worrisome if combined with other symptoms such as pain or weight loss," Vega says.
+"And color usually isn't important unless it comes from blood or changes significantly."